 The Darling-Baaka is ecologically significant and contains a diversity of terrestrial and aquatic flora and fauna - including both threatened and nationally important wetlands.
-The entire Basin is home to 16 internationally significant Ramsar wetlands, 35 endangered species and 98 species of waterbirds.
-The Barwon-Darling, the Lakes and Lower Darling-Baaka are recognised as one of the "most ecologically important fish movement corridors in the Basin".
+The entire Basin is home to 16 internationally significant Ramsar wetlands, 35 endangered species and 98 species of waterbirds.63 The Barwon-Darling, the Lakes and Lower Darling-Baaka are recognised as one of the "most ecologically important fish movement corridors in the Basin".64

 The 2021 Australian State of the Environment (SOE) report, while not focusing specifically on the Lower Darling-Baaka, points to the Murray-Darling Basin system as showing evidence of collapse.
-The 2021 NSW State of the Environment (NSW SOE) report illustrates similar concerns about the health of the Basin, noting that "Murray-Darling Basin rivers are generally in poorer condition than Eyre Basin" and its rivers are generally in poorer condition than Eyre Basin" and its rivers are generally in poorer condition compared to coastal rivers.
+The 2021 NSW State of the Environment (NSW SOE) report illustrates similar concerns about the health of the Basin, noting that "Murray-Darling Basin rivers are generally in poorer condition than Eyre Basin" and its rivers are generally in poorer condition compared to coastal rivers.
 The highly regulated nature of the Darling-Baaka has likely compromised ecosystem resilience and increased vulnerability to stresses that can cause system crashes in the absence of adaptive responses.
 A simplified conceptual network map of the ecosystem and other influencing factors is shown in Appendix 7.